BoredHackerBlog/bbhash_database/README.md

 # bbhash_database
-project that uses radare2 to extract bbhash and adds it to sqlite and lets you do lookups
+project that uses radare2 to extract bbhash from a binary function and adds it to sqlite and lets you do lookups

 # Use cases
 - find similar functions in diff binaries